Code of Ethics

 Presented at the November 9, 2022 Member Meeting

 We encourage all IT Service Providers to follow and post our Code of Ethics to your web site.
 The NSITSP Code of Ethics strives to ensure that all IT consumers (individuals and businesses) are served by professional consultants who value honesty, integrity, and professionalism in all activities.

 The following Draft Code of Ethics was proposed to the NSITSP Board of Directors in November 2022.
-The Board agreed to post this code on our web site for six months and to gather feedback from all members and non-members regarding its content.
+The code was posted on our web site for six months and approved by members at a subsequent all-member meeting.

 NSITSP Code of Ethics

 We will always represent our skills and abilities accurately.

 We will maintain our capacity to provide wise counsel for those areas we represent having expertise through education, and experience.